 The fact that the pillow comes in a two-pack also builds in a level of adjustability.
 Depending on how much loft and firmness you want, you can just use one pillow, stack two pillows directly on top of one another, or wedge one pillow against the other.
 It won’t be quite as simple to dial in the perfect comfort as with a pillow that allows you to adjust the filling.
 But for many side sleepers, having two pillows offers the highest degree of adjustability.

-What could be better: It would be nice to see Bear offer a cotton cover rather than a polyester cover for this pillow.
+Which disadvantages must you keep in mind?
+It would be nice to see Bear offer a cotton cover rather than a polyester cover for this pillow.
 Polyester isn’t particularly breathable or cooling.
 Cotton is, and it wouldn’t add much to the cost.

 Things to Consider